One of my projects for the year is to digitise my “photo albums”.

 The latter half will be a wild ride down memory lane; and I’m almost done with the first part: a weighty pile of time consuming tedium that’s keeping the scanner well exercised!

 Ah, the family photo albums!
-Those archivists of activities, those precious nuggets of nostalgia, these reminders of bad haircuts and even worse fashion sense that were cause for much delight when the parents had visitors over and they all gushed over pictures of the babies of strangers whom I’ve never met.
+Those archivists of activities, those precious nuggets of nostalgia, those reminders of bad haircuts and even worse fashion sense that were cause for much delight when the parents had visitors over and they all gushed over pictures of babies of strangers whom they’ve never met and places nobody barely remembers.
 Family photos cover the spectrum from braggery from the curator’s perspective to voyeurism on the viewer’s part.